OpenLocalizationTestOrg/AX-Docs-Sandbox.fr-fr/dev-itpro/get-started/system-requirements.md

 -   Chrome (latest publicly available version) on Windows 10, Windows 8.1, or Windows 7

 ## <a name="network-requirements"></a>Network requirements
--   Dynamics 365 for Operations is designed for networks with latency of less than 150 milliseconds (ms).
+-   Dynamics 365 for Operations is designed for networks with latency of 250-300 milliseconds (ms) or less.
 This is the latency from a browser client to the Microsoft Azure data center that hosts Dynamics 365 for Operations.
 We recommend that you test network latency at <http://www.azurespeed.com>.
 -   Bandwidth requirements for Dynamics 365 for Operations depend on your scenario.
 Most typical scenarios require a bandwidth of more than 50 kilobytes per second (KBps).
 However, for scenarios that have high payload requirements, such as workspaces or scenarios that involve extensive customization, more bandwidth is recommended.

 In general, Dynamics 365 for Operations is optimized for the Internet.
-The number of round trips from a browser client to the Azure data center is very small, and the whole payload is compressed. **Warning:** Don't compute bandwidth requirements from a client location by multiplying the number of users by the minimum bandwidth requirements.
+The number of round trips from a browser client to the Azure data center is very small, and the whole payload is compressed.

+**Warning:** Don't compute bandwidth requirements from a client location by multiplying the number of users by the minimum bandwidth requirements.
 The concurrent usage of a given location is very difficult to calculate.
 For customers who are concerned about bandwidth requirements, use a preview version of Dynamics 365 for Operations.

 ## <a name="net-framework-requirements"></a>.NET Framework requirements
 Dynamics 365 for Operations requires .NET Framework version 4.6.2 for all click-once applications, such as the document routing agent.
 For installation instructions, see [Installing the .NET Framework](https://msdn.microsoft.com/en-us/library/5a4x27ek(v=vs.110).aspx).

 ## <a name="supported-microsoft-office-applications"></a>Supported Microsoft Office applications
 -   To run the Microsoft Excel and Word add-ins, you must have Microsoft Office 2016 for Windows or Mac installed.
-For more details about version requirements, see [Office integration troubleshooting](office-integration-troubleshooting.md).
+For more details about version requirements, see [Office integration troubleshooting](/dynamics365/operations/dev-itpro/office-integration/office-integration-troubleshooting).
 -   To view documents that are generated by the Export to Excel or Export to Word functionality, you must have Microsoft Office 2007 or later installed.

 ## <a name="retail-modern-pos-requirements"></a>Retail Modern POS requirements